-The design spectrum for the MCE event is defined by the International Building Code (IBC 2006) as the probabilistic event with a return period of 2475 years (or 2% probability of exceedance in 50-years).
-The seismic hazard coefficients for the site were obtained from the USGS web site (USGS 2012).
-Teh MCE spectrum had a short period spectral acceleration ( $S_s$ ) of 1.62g and a 1-sec spectral acceleration ( $S_1$ ) of 0.6g.
-The geotechnical report (Insoflor 2012) stated that the Cathedral was built on limestone rock with an allowable bearing pressure of 1 MPa.
-The site was classified as class C using data from the log of boring.
+The seismic hazard coefficients for the site were obtained from the USGS [8] are: short period spectral acceleration (SS) of 1.62g and a 1-sec spectral acceleration (S1) of 0.6g.
+The geotechnical report wrote that the Cathedral was built on limestone rock with an allowable bearing pressure of 1 MPa.
+The site condition was classified as soil class C using the data from the 2012 log of boring data.
+The analysis of the Cathedral was based on the nonlinear response history analysis.